FrostByte-Dev/frostbyte-dev.github.io/_posts/2016-11-15-Unraid-NAS.md

 image: /assets/images/wd_red_6tb.jpg
 ---

-For this project, I built myself a NAS for storing my family's media library (movies, music, photos), as well as provide redundant storage for my own personal files.
+To Improve the family movie viewing experience, I built myself a NAS for storing my family's media library (movies, music, photos).
+This also provided me with redundant storage for my own personal files.
 Seeing as prebuilt NAS devices tend to be either highly underpowered or extremely expensive, I decided to recycle and repurpose some parts I had to save on costs.

 ### Materials